 Effective: January 1, 2012 Revised: December 1, 2013

 Description.
 This special provision describes the procedures for production, placement and payment of hot-mix asphalt (HMA).
 This work shall be according to the Standard Specifications except as modified herein.
-This special provision shall apply to HMA mixtures as listed in the following table.
+This special provision shall apply to HMA mixtures as specified in the mixtures table in the plan’s General Notes.

 Exceptions may be approved for small tonnage less than 800 (725 metric) tons and miscellaneous mixture applications as defined by the Engineer.